snpsuen/BGP_Anycast_Cilium_SLB/README.md

 cp -p ./kind /usr/local/bin
 ```

-Create a user-defined docker subnet named kind01 with a cidr of 10.20.0.0/16. <br>
+Create a docker subnet named kind01 with a cidr of 10.20.0.0/16. <br>
-Set the environment variable KIND_EXPERIMENTAL_DOCKER_NETWORK to instruct kind to a create the first Kubernetes cluster called kind01 on the the docker subnet kind01.
+Set the environment variable KIND_EXPERIMENTAL_DOCKER_NETWORK to kind01 to instruct kind to create the first Kubernetes cluster called kind01 on the the user defined subnet 10.20.0.0/16
 ```
 docker network create --subnet=10.20.0.0/16 kind01
 export KIND_EXPERIMENTAL_DOCKER_NETWORK=kind01